10 Tips To Pay Off Your Retirement Debt

 If you have over $10,000 in high-interest debt, you may want to consider debt settlement.
 A debt settlement company can negotiate with your lenders on your behalf to accept a lower settlement amount.

-If you have a high amount of unsecured debt (i.e., credit cards, medical debt, student loans, etc) and are at risk of defaulting or bankruptcy, this is a good solution.
-Debt settlement can reduce your overall debt by 50% before fees so you can pay it off faster and save money in the process.
+Debt settlement is a good alternative for those with a high amount of unsecured debt, (such as credit cards and medical debt, etc.) and are at risk of defaulting or bankruptcy.
+Debt settlement can reduce your overall debt by 50% before fees, so you can pay it off faster and save money in the process.

 10. File for Bankruptcy